 No, a VPN is better as it provides privacy and security by routing your traffic through a secure VPN server and encrypting your traffic.
 A proxy passes your traffic through a mediating server but doesn't necessarily offer any extra protection.

 4. Is DNS faster than VPN?

 Yes, because a smart DNS only changes your DNS address while a VPN encrypts your traffic, warps it, and spoofs your location by changing your IP – effectively taking up more of your internet bandwidth.

-5. Are DNS safer than VPN?
+5. Are DNS safer than VPNs?

 Smart DNS will reroute your DNS requests, but it will not hide your IP address or encrypt your data.
 Your ISP can see what you are doing online and throttle your streaming connection.
 Using a VPN is, by far, the best option for improving your privacy and security.

 - VPNs may cause your speed to slow down

 - Some services will not allow you to use them (for example, Netflix)